 Important information

-This document is intended for retail investors and/or private clients.
-You should not act or rely on any information contained in this document without seeking advice from a professional adviser.
+This document is intended for retail investors and/or private clients in South Africa only.
+You should not act or rely on this document but should contact your professional adviser.

 Where the data in this document comes partially from third-party sources the accuracy, completeness or correctness of the information contained in this publication is not guaranteed, and third-party data is provided without any warranties of any kind.
 Sarasin & Partners LLP shall have no liability in connection with third-party data.

-© 2026 Sarasin & Partners LLP.
-All rights reserved.
-This document is subject to copyright and can only be reproduced or distributed with permission from Sarasin & Partners LLP.
-Any unauthorised use is strictly prohibited.
+© 2026 Sarasin & Partners LLP – all rights reserved.
+This document can only be distributed or reproduced with permission from Sarasin & Partners LLP.
+Please contact [email protected].